 Restaurant resale certificate management by state matters because the rule has two moving parts: the state document and the item category.
 A valid certificate for the wrong legal entity, the wrong state, or the wrong supplier may not protect the file.
 A valid certificate used for cleaning chemicals, kitchen equipment, or other operating supplies can create a different problem because those items are consumed by the restaurant rather than resold.

-The plain version of the restaurant-of-resale rule is this: when a restaurant buys ingredients or qualifying items that become part of a taxable menu sale, the restaurant is buying them for resale.
+The plain version of the restaurant resale rule is this: ingredients and qualifying items that become part of a taxable menu sale are generally bought for resale.
 The restaurant gives the supplier a resale certificate or reseller permit, the supplier keeps that document on file, and the supplier does not charge sales tax on qualifying purchases.
 The customer's menu sale is a separate transaction.
 This buyer-side certificate process is about tax on supplier invoices, not about how the restaurant collects sales tax from guests.

 New York is a useful example because its tax department states the restaurant rule directly.
 According to New York restaurant purchase and resale certificate guidance, restaurants may buy otherwise taxable food and beverage items for resale by giving sellers a properly completed Form ST-120, and purchase records must establish the taxable status of purchases for at least three years.